Week of June 20, 2025

 Markets Overview

-Healthcare indices finished the week mixed with the NYSE Arca Pharma Index up 2.3% and the NBI down 0.1%
+Healthcare indices underperformed the broader market last week with the NBI and NYSE Pharma Index down 2.0% and 5.0%, respectively

 Notable changes in share price: